dotnet/docs/docs/standard/base-types/type-conversion.md

  The requirement to call the conversion method on its interface rather than on the implementing type makes explicit interface implementations relatively expensive.
 Instead, we recommend that you call the appropriate member of the <xref:System.Convert> class to convert between common language runtime base types.
 For more information, see the next section, [The Convert Class](#the-convert-class).

 > [!NOTE]
-> In addition to the <xref:System.IConvertible> interface and the <xref:System.Convert> class provided by the .NET Framework, individual languages may also provide ways to perform conversions.
+> In addition to the <xref:System.IConvertible> interface and the <xref:System.Convert> class provided by .NET, individual languages may also provide ways to perform conversions.
 For example, C# uses casting operators; Visual Basic uses compiler-implemented conversion functions such as `CType`, `CInt`, and `DirectCast`.

- For the most part, the <xref:System.IConvertible> interface is designed to support conversion between the base types in the .NET Framework.
+ For the most part, the <xref:System.IConvertible> interface is designed to support conversion between the base types in .NET.
 However, the interface can also be implemented by a custom type to support conversion of that type to other custom types.
 For more information, see the section [Custom Conversions with the ChangeType Method](#custom-conversions-with-the-changetype-method) later in this topic.

-## The Convert Class
+## The Convert class

 Although each base type's <xref:System.IConvertible> interface implementation can be called to perform a type conversion, calling the methods of the <xref:System.Convert?displayProperty=nameWithType> class is the recommended language-neutral way to convert from one base type to another.
 In addition, the <xref:System.Convert.ChangeType%28System.Object%2CSystem.Type%2CSystem.IFormatProvider%29?displayProperty=nameWithType> method can be used to convert from a specified custom type to another type.

-### Conversions Between Base Types
+### Conversions between base types

 The <xref:System.Convert> class provides a language-neutral way to perform conversions between base types and is available to all languages that target the common language runtime.
 It provides a complete set of methods for both widening and narrowing conversions, and throws an <xref:System.InvalidCastException> for conversions that are not supported (such as the conversion of a <xref:System.DateTime> value to an integer value).
 Narrowing conversions are performed in a checked context, and an <xref:System.OverflowException> is thrown if the conversion fails.

 > [!IMPORTANT]
 > Because the <xref:System.Convert> class includes methods to convert to and from each base type, it eliminates the need to call each base type's <xref:System.IConvertible> explicit interface implementation.

- The following example illustrates the use of the <xref:System.Convert?displayProperty=nameWithType> class to perform several widening and narrowing conversions between .NET Framework base types.
+ The following example illustrates the use of the <xref:System.Convert?displayProperty=nameWithType> class to perform several widening and narrowing conversions between .NET base types.

  [!code-csharp[Conceptual.Conversion#8](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.conversion/cs/convert1.cs#8)]
  [!code-vb[Conceptual.Conversion#8](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.conversion/vb/convert1.vb#8)]